- Home >

 Can You Stay at Buckingham Palace?

 No, you cannot stay at Buckingham Palace.
-It is the London residency of the Queen.
+It is the London residency of the King.
 However, there are lots of hotels near Buckingham Palace, and many of them have a connection with royal history.
 So your best option is to stay in a historic hotel nearby Buckingham Palace if you want to get a taste of royal life.

 Where is Windsor Castle?